The Ultimate Wedding Planning Guide 2020

 You don’t want to “put a downer” on the vision for your wedding by setting a price tag for such an incredibly special day, but it’s a necessity.
 A few months down the line, the preparation becomes intense as your diary fills with wedding menu tastings, wedding dress fittings, hiring furniture, picking wedding decor, ordering flower arrangements and tons more.

 So, before the chaos takes hold and things start to unravel and you’re left fronting the cash for unforeseen costs, consider carefully constructing a wedding budget.
 Try to include everything you might need, both leading up to and on the big day, and use our wedding planning timeline for some ideas to include in your wedding budget.
+Add in what you expect to pay on our Wedding Budget Calculator page to estimate some of the costs for your wedding.

 For a “who pays for what” wedding budget breakdown that includes traditional etiquette and modern approaches to planning your wedding on a budget, take a peek at this article.